ValiantCraven27/rdx_policejob/README.md

 1. Clone this repository.
 2. Extract the zip.
 3. Put redm_extended to your resource folder.
-4. Add "start redemrp_policejob" in your "server.cfg".
+4. Add "start redm_extended" in your "server.cfg".
 5. Set your job to police
 5. Profit